Yidan-Zhu/trial-theme-web/index.md

   <a href="https://yidan-zhu.github.io/html_upload_2/"> Head-direction Neurons </a>
   <br>
   <br>
   <p>    This is a visualization of head-direction neurons.
-The neurons will change activity when head faces different directions, and
+The neurons align in a circle biologically.
-     tend to have higher activity along a specific orientation. </p>
+     They will change activity when head faces different directions, and tend to have higher activity along a specific orientation. </p>